ZuinigeRijder/hyundai_kia_connect_monitor/README.md

 ```
 - INPUTFILE: summary.cfg (configuration of kilometers or miles, net battery size in kWh, average cost per kWh and cost currency)
 - INPUTFILE: monitor.csv
-- standard output: summary per DAY, WEEK, MONTH, YEAR in csv format (default all summaries when no parameters given)
+- standard output: summary per TRIP, DAY, WEEK, MONTH, YEAR in csv format (default all summaries when no parameters given)

 Notes:
-- add day, week, month or year as parameter, which respectively only shows lines for DAY, WEEK, MONTH or YEAR
+- add trip, day, week, month, year or -trip or a combination as parameter, which respectively only shows lines for TRIP, DAY, WEEK, MONTH, YEAR or all without TRIP or a combination
-- the summary is done in one go, keeping track of DAY, WEEK, MONTH and YEAR totals
+- the summary is done in one go, keeping track of TRIP, DAY, WEEK, MONTH and YEAR totals
-- the summary is based on the captured data, so in fact there might be e.g. charges or drives missed
+- the summary is based on the captured data, so in fact there might be e.g. charges or drives missed or consumption for trips is inaccurate

 Example configuration of summary.cfg (I have an IONIQ 5 Project 45 with 72.6 kWh battery and 3.5% buffer, so net 70 kWh):
 ```